gvwilson/sensibleadventures/nardica/nardica.md

 Iffy's stomach flip-flopped.
 "Tonight?
-What's th' rush?"
+Why so soon?"

 Honesty shrugged,
-settling herself on a stool next to the square meter of workbench where she worked to salvage the easier bits and pieces of tech that came her family's way.
+settling herself on a stool next to the square meter of workbench where she salvaged the easier bits and pieces of tech that came her family's way.
 "Dunno.
 Lotsa folk are wonderin' why the quaddy quaddy, but the blues ain't saying',